resource enables merchants to process orders they receive through Buy on Google.

 For additional information, see Configure a Google Console Project.

-- Add the "Buy on Google Order Manager" role to your new Google Service Account (GSA) that was created in the previous step.
+- See Assign Order Manager Role.
+Add this to the Google Service Account (GSA) that you created in the previous step.
 Do this for any

-- (Optional) Download the Content API client libraries for your app.
+- (Optional) Download the Content API client libraries for your app

-- Modify the API key (if you are making calls through a web service and not using a library).
+- You only need to do this if you're making calls through a web service and not using a library.
+See Service account key.

-- Implement OAuth 2.0 authentication in your app.
+- See Authorizaing Requests.
 Alternatively, you can get an access token to include in your RESTful requests, as described in Getting an access token.

-Assign the order manager role
+Assign the Order Manager role

-Before you can use the Orders API, you must assign the role of "Buy on Google Order Manager" to your Google Service Account (GSA) and any other accounts that will access the Orders API or the Orders view in Merchant Center.
+orders resource, you must assign the Buy on Google Order Manager role to your Google Service Account (GSA) and any other accounts that need access to the

-- Open the Merchants Center.
+- Open the Merchant Center.

 - Click the wrench icon in the upper right corner and select Account Access: